 Pulmonary hypertension (PH) is caused by high blood pressure in the arteries (known as pulmonary artery pressure) that are responsible for carrying blood from the right side of the heart to the lungs.

 The life expectancy of an individual with PH depends on several factors, including the class of PH, the type of PH, and any underlying conditions.
 The disease prognosis has improved greatly over the years thanks to better medications and treatments.

 Currently, there is no one cure for PH.
 This disease is caused by many factors and can worsen over time at different rates for different people.
 Left untreated, PH can cause permanent damage to the heart and lungs and can become life-threatening.

 Survival times can vary depending on numerous factors, including sex, age, overall health, any underlying conditions, and more.
-Your doctor will discuss with you your outlook and treatment options once you receive your diagnosis.
+Your doctor will discuss your outlook and treatment options with you once you receive your diagnosis.

 The type of PH a person has can affect disease outcomes.
 Some types are more severe than others and can affect survival.
 The WHO divides cases of PH into five groups depending on the cause of the disease.

 Group 1 PH, also known as pulmonary arterial hypertension, can be caused by many factors.
 In some cases, there is no known cause of the disease (idiopathic PAH).
 In other cases, it can be caused by genetics (familial PAH), drugs and toxins (anorexigenic-associated PAH), or other underlying diseases such as:

 Underlying conditions that cause PH can also affect disease outcomes.
 For example, according to an article in the journal Annals of Thoracic Medicine, individuals with both PH and scleroderma have a 40 percent chance of living two years after diagnosis.